koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_25_common-and-union-transit.md

-# Common and Union Transit Statistics
+# Slide 25 of Lecture 7 contains information about Common and Union Transit Statistics
 This slide presents a real-time overview of **Common Transit** and **Union Transit** movements within Europe.
 It combines statistical bar charts with a color-coded geographic map, reflecting how transit flows move through EU and Common Transit Convention (CTC) member states.

 ## Left Side: Transit Movements Statistics (Bar Chart)